fbpx

 So you need to take proactive steps to avoid establishing a common law marriage if that is your intention.

-Give us a call here at Blizzard and Zimmerman Attorneys and schedule a one-on-one consultation with one of our attorneys for legal help regarding common law marriage as well as for a cohabitation agreement, prenuptial agreement, divorce, or any family law-related matter.
+Give us a call here at Blizzard and Zimmerman Attorneys and schedule a one-on-one consultation with one of our family law lawyers for legal help regarding marriage issues as well as for a cohabitation agreement, prenuptial agreement, divorce, or any family law-related matter.
 Our legal team will work their best to get you the best outcome for your legal matter.